-The WebSphere Accelerated Value Program team regularly develops content to share with our clients.
-Much of this content is developed for the annual Impact Conferences, where attendance is "standing room only"!
+The Cloud Accelerated Value Program team (formerly WebSphere, then Middleware) regularly develops content to share with our clients.
+Much of this content is developed for the annual conferences, where attendance is "standing room only"!
 To address this demand, the Accelerated Value Program can provide skills transfer on-site and remotely.

 Are you interested?

 - If you are an Accelerated Value Program client, please contact your Accelerated Value Program team or email@example.com